elastic/elasticsearch-specification/README.md

 git pull
 ```

+### Where do I find the generated test?

+Everytime you run the `run-validations` script, a series of test will be generated and dumped on disk.
+You can find them in `clients-flight-recorder/scripts/types-validator/workbench`.
+The content of this folder is a series of recorded responses from Elasticsearch wrapped inside an helper
+that verifies if the type definiton is correct.

 ### Which editor should I use?

 Any editor is fine, but to have a better development experience it should be configured